SBNTT/Sapin/docs/introduction.md

 </template>
 ```

-As you can see, these two parts belongs to the same file somewhat like Vue.js.
+As you can see, these two parts belong to the same file somewhat like Vue.js.
+Since it is legal to mix HTML
-Since it is legal to mix HTML and PHP in the same file, your favorite editor
-will not complains about that.
+and PHP in the same file, your favorite editor will not complain about it.

 !!! tip "phtml for the win !!"
     The idea of mixing HTML and PHP may sounds terrible.
 I mean, in most case, it is :upside_down:.